defineprogramming/bing-chat-exporter/README.md

 ## License

-This extension is licensed under the Apache 2.0 License - see the LICENSE(LICENSE) file for details.
+This extension is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.